 Let’s face it: the old AWS instance types running our builds were like trying to watch high-definition videos on a dial-up connection.
 Upgrading them was an obvious first step.

-- For iOS: Apple Silicon M2 Macs are much more efficient when compared to the old x86-based mac1.metal instances.
-By switching to EC2 mac2-m2.metal machines, we slashed build times by a whopping 60%.
-Developers were able to immediately notice the improvement here.
+• For iOS: Apple Silicon M2 Macs are much more efficient than the old x86-based mac1.metal instances.
+By switching to EC2 mac2-m2.metal machines, we slashed build times by a whopping 60% on CI.
+Developers were able to notice the improvement here immediately.

 And yes, we made peace with slightly higher costs.
 Newer machines are pricier, but quicker builds made them worth every penny.